cppccn/as-ffi-bindings/README.md

 use as_ffi_bindings::{Write};
 ```

-The `Write` traits allow you to free (indevelopment), write and allocate StringPtr and BufferPtr.
-This will allow you to send a value to your AssemblyScript module from rust!!
+The `Write` traits allow you to free (in development), write and allocate `StringPtr` and `BufferPtr`.
+This allows you to send a value to your AssemblyScript module from Rust:

 ```rust
 let input: Vec<u8> = vec![0x03, 0x02, 0x00, 0x01];